Revised Point-Spread Functions for the Atmospheric Imaging Assembly onboard the Solar Dynamics Observatory: The Diffuse Scattered Light in AIA

 \paragraph{(b) Calculate the known diffraction pattern PSF} Since the diffraction pattern of AIA is accurately known, we derive the diffraction pattern following the procedure of Section~\ref{sec:diffraction} and use it as the known PSF contribution in Equation~\ref{eq:psf_px3}.

 \paragraph{(c) Discretize the to-be-fitted diffuse portion of the PSF into segments} In the PSF, the direction-dependent scattering is described relative to the PSF center.
 AIA is suspected to scatter light in each direction over the full length of the detector.
 Therefore, we set the size of the PSF to twice the size of the detector to be able to describe this direction-dependent long-range scattering originating from any point on the detector.
-Furthermore, we expect mostly isotropic optical aberrations and thus an isotropic scattering function, as AIA has an on-axis optical design, i.e., the optical axis coincides with the mechanical axis of the aperture.
+Furthermore, we expect mostly isotropic optical aberrations and thus an isotropic scattering function, as AIA has an on-axis optical design.
+Deviations from this design, due to each channel utilizing only half of the respective mirror area, were found to be negligible (see below).
 In addition, we expect that the weights of the PSF coefficients decrease rapidly moving a few pixels away from the PSF center and then much slower towards the PSF tail.
-For these reasons, We discretize the diffuse portion of the PSF into 50 shells: 10~shells from the PSF center to a distance of 5~px from the PSF center; then, 5 more shells to a distance of 10~px from the PSF center; and subsequently 35~shells with exponentially increasing shell widths up to the outer edge of the PSF.
+For these reasons, we discretize the diffuse portion of the PSF into 50 shells: 10~shells from the PSF center to a distance of 5~px from the PSF center; then, 5 more shells to a distance of 10~px from the PSF center; and subsequently 35~shells with exponentially increasing shell widths up to the outer edge of the PSF.
 This discretization is shown in Figure~\ref{fig:tail_overview}(c).
 Each shell corresponds to one PSF coefficient to be fitted.
+We also experimented with anisotropic, angular-resolved PSF discretizations to capture the slight deviations from the on-axis design.
+However, these deviations could not be resolved with the available data.

 \paragraph{(d) Deconvolve the lunar transit images with the PSF} To approximate the true intensities in the unocculted portion of the image and to diminish the scattered light in the lunar-occulted pixels, we deconvolve the images with the PSF.
 In the first iteration, we use only the known diffraction pattern PSF.
 In the subsequent iterations, we combine the known diffraction pattern PSF with the fitted diffuse scattered light PSF from the previous iteration.
 For the deconvolution, we use the basic iterative deconvolution (BID) algorithm and constrain the image reconstructions to positive intensities \citep{cittert1931, iinuma1967a, iinuma1967b, jansson1968, jansson1970a, jansson1970b, hofmeister2023}.
 BID is able to retrieve photons that are scattered in the image plane out of the field of view of the detector and therefore gives robust image reconstruction results for PSFs that have a significant amount of long-distance scattered light \citep{hofmeister2023}.